 2. health insurance

 The next point is the conclusion of a new Health insurance.
-Ideally, you should have international health insurance so that you are insured against illness in several countries.
-Taking out insurance is also a legal requirement in Dubai, so you must be insured in Dubai at the latest.
+Taking out insurance is also a legal requirement in Dubai.
+You must be insured on site at the latest.
+There are basically two options to choose from: international health insurance or local health insurance.

 However, there are also cheap local insurance policies that make sense if you are in Dubai most of the time anyway.
 Below are a few sample rates.